HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 • Tracking numbers that were never updated

 The tracking number issue deserves special attention.
 Many businesses use different tracking numbers for different marketing campaigns.
 Smart for attribution, disaster for NAP consistency.
-I’ve seen businesses with 10+ different phone numbers floating around the internet, each from a different marketing campaign.
+I’ve seen businesses with 10+ different phone numbers floating around the internet, each from a different campaign.

 What’s particularly frustrating about phone number inconsistencies is how they compound over time.
 An old number gets copied from one directory to another, spreading like a virus across the web.
-Meanwhile, customers calling that old number get a “number not in service” message or worse – reach a completely different business.
+Meanwhile, customers calling that old number get a “number not in service” message, or worse, reach a completely different business.

 Serious Point: Google My Business treats your primary phone number as a key identifier.
 If this doesn’t match your citations across the web, your entire local presence suffers.

-Website URL Mismatches
+Website URL mismatches

 The variations are subtle but important: